 When Can a Student Register with Disability Support Services?

-How Long Will Disability Support Keep Documentation?
+How Long Does Disability Support Services Keep Documentation?